Creating Accessible Knowledge Base Articles

 Tables: How

 Tables should only be used to compare data, not for formatting text.
-If you need to use a table, contact Distributed Education for detailed instructions.
+If you need to use a table, contact the Office of Distance Learning for detailed instructions.

 Color and Contrast